 Exploring around the city got me thinking about how easy I could pick up my life in Seattle and do these things every day.

-I pictured walking up my steep stairs to my row house, walking inside to high ceilings and Steven and our cat watching sports on Sunday.
+I pictured walking up my steep stairs to my row house.
 Running to the market deli to grab snacks.
 Going to our neighborhood cafe and talking a long walk around the countless adorable neighborhoods.
 Burning calories walking up Haight street and running up to the Buena Vista viewpoint every weekend after trying a new cafe or restaurant (there is no shortage of these in SF.)

 Obviously the cutest city has to be one of the most expensive places to live.
 Demand is high, and it’ s about 2% more expensive than New York City for cost of living.
-So while I start digging in my pockets and look for dream jobs with my boyfriend so we can have the dream house and life, I’ll just keep flipping through my memories made in this charming place I can hopefully one day call home.
+So while I start digging in my pockets and look for dream jobs so I can have the dream house and life, I’ll just keep flipping through my memories made in this charming place I can hopefully one day call home.

 Even without the sun, this city still shines.